 - Serpent Stones: The Vishap Steles of Armenia as a Symbol of Rock Art and Rich Heritage

 Many people continue to visit the site searching for answers related to astronomy.
-They bring telescopes, and choose the dates which are the best to observe planets, the moon, and stars.
-It seems that the site of the Zorast Karer remains to this day a perfect place to observe the sky.
+They bring telescopes and choose the dates which are the best to observe planets, the moon, and certain stars.
+It seems that the site of the Zorats Karer remains to this day a perfect place to observe the sky.